Here's how many COVID-19 cases were reported at Lancaster County schools this week

 — Lampeter-Strasburg, masks optional: Zero.

-— Lancaster, masks required: 46 (17 at McCaskey Campus; four at Martin School; three each at Jackson Middle School, Reynolds Middle School, Carter & MacRae Elementary School and King Elementary School; two each at Wheatland Middle School, Fulton Elementary School, Price Elementary School, Ross Elementary School and Wharton Elementary School; and one each at Hamilton Elementary School, Lafayette Elementary School and Washington Elementary School.
+— Lancaster, masks required: 11 (Four at McCaskey Campus; two each at Martin School and Wharton Elementary School; and one each at Wheatland Middle School, Hamilton Elementary School and Washington Elementary School).

 — Manheim Township, masks required: Three (one each at Manheim Township Middle School, Bucher Elementary School and Nitrauer Elementary School).

-Note: Editor's note: A previous version of this story stated the number of cases School District of Lancaster reported in the last 14 days rather than since school started due to an error on the district's online dashboard.